 “Home Base” is your own place on the Web – not Facebook, not Udemy, not any platform where you don’t control the content and the branding completely.
-Anyone serious about being in the online learning business needs a home base, even if you make use of other platforms.
+Anyone serious about being in the online learning business needs be serious about maintaining a top-notch home base, even if you make use of other platforms.

 What you use for your home base will depend on your particular situation.
 If you work for an organization where you don’t have much say about the Web site, then you will probably just have to use your best negotiating skills to gain whatever control you can.
 Whatever you do, though, don’t rely on third-party sites like Facebook, LinkedIn, or Udemy to serve as your home base.
 You never know when or how these sites will change, and you always want to have control over a Web domain that is associated with your brand name.

 As you have probably already gathered from both the book and from The Learning Revolutionary’s Toolbox, I am a big fan of the free, open source WordPress software available at www.wordpress.org.
 I use it for all of my sites, and though I am not a programmer, I’ve tried to practice what I preach over the years and develop pretty good hands on knowledge for how to use it well.
 Here are some additions to WordPress I think are valuable: